 After students complete the core courses, the second year gives them a chance to tailor their curriculum according to their personal interests and career objectives.
 Electives are offered in all of the major functional areas along with multi-disciplinary courses like Entrepreneurship and Management Consulting.

 One of the elective options is the innovative International Business in Practice (IBP).
-Teams of 5-6 students undertake a two week live project in the offices of a multinational company in locations like Bangkok and Dubai.
+Teams of 5-6 students undertake a two-week live project in the offices of a multinational company in locations like Bangkok, Dubai,and Singapore.

 In addition to a wide choice of electives, students also have the option of undertaking a Course of Independent Study (CIS) which allows them to probe deeper into a subject of their interest.
 Under faculty supervision, the CIS provides an opportunity to apply the tools, techniques, skills and concepts they have learnt to the study of actual problems through field studies, computer-based analysis and library research.
 One CIS is equivalent to a 4 credit course or 30 hours of classroom teaching and students can take up to 2 CIS in their second year.